mediv0/vue-input-validator/README.md

 ```

-#### check [`Examples`](#examples) to get started with this package
+#### Check [`Examples`](#examples) to get started with this package

 <br />

 ### Styling
-you can control the base styles with plugin options. however, if you want more customization you can overwrite validator styles in your CSS
-you can check [style.scss](https://github.com/mediv0/vue-input-validator/blob/master/src/component/style.scss) to get familiar with the structure
+You can control the basic styles with plugin options.
+However, if you want more customization, you can overwrite validator styles in your CSS.
+Check [style.scss](https://github.com/mediv0/vue-input-validator/blob/master/src/component/style.scss) to get familiar with the structure.

 ### Responsive
-as we know validator directive will create a span container and inject your input & validator component into it. this span will have `display: inline-block` and `width: 100%` as its default styling for responsive purposes. also `font-family` and `font-size` are inherited from their parent. so if you want to control font size or font-family of validator component you can create wrapper around your input and put your styles in it.
+As we know validator directive will create a span container and inject your input & validator component into it.
+This span will have `display: inline-block` and `width: 100%` as its default styling for responsive purposes.
+Also, `font-family` and `font-size` are inherited from their parent.
+So if you want to control font size or font-family of validator component you can create a wrapper around your input and put your styles in it.

 **example**